Since its inception in 1954, Ajax Textile has striven to uphold its values of quality, reliability, and environmental sustainability.

 - Order Status Reporting

 Ajax Textile has long been sensitive to the environment and the concerns directly affecting our industry both domestically and globally.
 Being a strong environmental supporter, the company has kept environmental concerns in the forefront since the 1960’s, long before they became mandated.
 As a result, our philosophy is a proactive approach in dealing with environmental issues and concerns.
-The high sustainability standards that are associated with being a dye house located in Canada have resulted in us exceeding sustainability mandates and expectations.
+The high sustainability standards that are associated with being a Canadian dye house have resulted in us exceeding sustainability mandates and expectations.

 Over the last 60+ years, we have incorporated and implemented a number of policies and procedures that have helped us improve the sustainability of our operations, including: